devwdougherty/personal-developer-wiki/Programming Languages & Frameworks/dotNet/ASP.NET C# + Entity Framework/Book 3 - Programming (CONTROLLERS & REPOSITORIES).md

 Help it with Fork and Pull Request!

-# Getting Data of Table to Validation or Display
+# Getting Data of Database

 ## With Repository and ActionResult